fortellerq/playground/README.md

 !!!
 Be cautious when specifying target directory !!!

 ## backup_openwrt.sh
 Quick and dirty script for making OpenWRT router backups.
 Meant to be part of cron.
-First it uses ssh remotely to perform backup and then scp to copy backup to target location on local machine.

 ## backup_routeros.sh
 Another quick and dirty script for making routerOS device backups.
 Basically a copy of backup_openwrt.sh so the same rules apply.
 Execution differs, cause you need to provide remote ssh user as execution parameter.